stanford-ssi/SpaceSalmon/README.md

+# FishyFramework
+This repo holds the embedded software for several of SSI's PCBs.
+It uses PlatformIO to build a number of frameworks and targets.
+[Tim Vrakas](https://github.com/Timvrakas) is currently the principal developer, reach out on [Slack](https://ssi-teams.slack.com/messages/timv) or by Email.

-# SpaceSalmon
+## SpaceSalmon
 [SpaceSalmon](https://wiki.stanfordssi.org/Space_Salmon) is a flight computer, designed by Tim Vrakas for the Stanford Student Space Initiative in 2018.
-This codebase provides datalogging and flight software.
+Due to COVID-19, support for this hardware has not been well maintained.

 ## ThunderGuppy
 [ThunderGuppy](https://wiki.stanfordssi.org/ThunderGuppy) is a hardware revision based on the SpaceSalmon architecture.
-It has similar hardware, but is designed to fit in a 2" airframe.
+It has similar hardware to SpaceSalmon, but is designed to fit in a 2" airframe.
+It is currently well supported.

+## Quail
+[Quail](https://ssi-wiki.stanford.edu/Quail) is an EGSE control system being developed in 2021 for SSI's liquid propulsion program.
+Significant software development will be needed to make use of the many hardware features.

 ### How To Setup The Build environment
 * Install VSCode